kowainik/hit-on/README.md

 * [`hit` releases](https://github.com/kowainik/hit-on/releases)

-After downloading, make it executable and copy it under a convenient location, for example:
+After downloading, make it executable and copy it to a convenient location, for example:

 ```shell
 chmod +x hit-linux